kelvin-bz/blog/_posts/2024-07-09-truffle-pet-shop-tutorial.md

 Truffle is the development framework for Ethereum, simplifying smart contract creation, testing, and deployment.

+Read more about Truffle [here](https://archive.trufflesuite.com/guides/pet-shop/).

+## About the Pet Shop Tutorial

+The Truffle Pet Shop tutorial is a great place to start learning about Ethereum development.
+It's a simple dApp that allows users to adopt pets.

 ## Setting Up Truffle

 - Install Truffle globally using npm: